 The Company's product is concentrated in a rapidly changing, highly competitive market, which is characterized by advances in scientific discovery, changes in customer requirements, evolving regulatory requirements and industry standards.
-Any failure by the Company to anticipate or to respond adequately to scientific developments in its industry, changes in customer requirements or changes in regulatory requirements or industry standards, or any significant delays in the development or introduction of products or services could have a material adverse effect on the Company's business, operating results and future cash flows.
+Any failure by the Company to anticipate or to respond adequately to scientific developments in its industry, changes in customer requirements or changes in regulatory requirements or industry standards, or any significant delays in the development or introduction of products or services, could have a material adverse effect on the Company's business, operating results and future cash flows.

-Revenues from one unrelated party, Takeda, accounted for 66%, 99%, 99%, 100% and 99% of the Company's total revenues and other income for the years ended December 31, 2004, 2005 and 2006 and the three months ended March 31, 2006 and 2007 (unaudited), respectively.
-Accounts receivable from one unrelated party, Takeda, accounted for \$0, \$2,029,237 and \$2,308,878 of the Company's accounts receivable at December 31, 2005 and 2006 and March 31, 2007 (unaudited), respectively.
+Revenues from one unrelated party accounted for 40% of the Company's total revenues and other income for the year ended December 31, 2003.
+A second unrelated party, Takeda, accounted for 66%, 99%, 100% and 99% of the Company's total revenues and other income for the years ended December 31, 2004 and December 2005 and the nine months ended September 30, 2005 and 2006 (unaudited), respectively.